chandraPrakash-tripathi/chandraPrakash-tripathi/README.md

 Let's have a look at some of my noteworthy projects:

-1. [Sign Language Mediapipe]: Demonstrating my major project which is currently in development.
+1. [Sign Language Mediapipe](https://github.com/chandraPrakash-tripathi/Sign-language-mediapipe): Demonstrating my major project which is currently in development.
 2. [Smart Walking Assistance]: Demonstrating my versatility in IoT.
 3. [E-Cell Club Website](https://ecellramaiah.in): Demonstrating my versatility in web technologies.
 4. [Quatlas Aeromodling Website](https://quatlas.vercel.app): A website for the Quatlas Aeromodelling Club at MSRIT.